elise-bigdevsoon/big-dev-soon-business-card-speedrun-7kougc/README.md

 Hello to [BigDevSoon](https://bigdevsoon.me/) 👋

 Create a simple yet stunning website to showcase your skills and personality as a developer.
-Chaljlenge yourself to stand out and impress potential employers or clients.
+Chaljlenge yourself to stand out and impress potential employers or clients.j

 ## How to start